Hydrolix Search for Splunk

 Cluster Credentials

-Next, you’ll be directed to the Hydrolix Search setup form.
+On installation, you will be directed to the Hydrolix Search setup form.
 This example of the form has two clusters configured.

-Fill in the four fields above:
+Fill in the configuration fields:

 Field Name | Description | Example |